2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 How we ended up auditing lwIP

 We started in src/apps/.
-That directory is where most of the user-facing protocol surface lives — SMTP, MQTT, HTTP, SNMP, TFTP, DHCP helpers — and it is also where the code has had the least scrutiny over the project's lifetime.
-The lwIP core stack has had decades of eyes on it; the app modules have been bolted on at different times by different contributors, frequently as the minimum-viable parser for a given protocol. smtp.c was the first file we opened.
-The control flow inside smtp_prepare_auth_or_mail() — a length derived directly from a server-controlled offset difference, then handed to pbuf_copy_partial with no clamp against the target buffer — was visible on the first read.
-The rest of the writeup is what falls out once you confirm that read is correct and pull on the thread.
+That directory holds most of the user-facing protocol surface: SMTP, MQTT, HTTP, SNMP, TFTP, and DHCP helpers.
+It has also had less scrutiny than the core stack.
+The app modules were bolted on at different times by different contributors, often as minimum-viable protocol parsers. smtp.c was the first file we opened.
+The bug was visible on the first read: a length derived from a server-controlled offset difference, then handed to pbuf_copy_partial with no clamp against the target buffer.

 Root cause